 You can make it fun by having your friends join you and keep each other accountable!
 Don’t make saving money become another New Year’s resolution you don’t keep.

-Even if you just pick a couple of the above 16 tips, they're a great start if you're wondering how to save money right now!
+Even if you just pick a couple of the above 18 tips, they're a great start if you're wondering how to save money right now!
+Make saving money fun by enrolling in our completely free "Savings challenge" bundle!
+This bundle features money-savings challenges such as the $5 bill challenge, meal planning challenge, the 26-week savings challenge, and more!